-It’s time to get outside in Wisconsin—the weather is starting to warm up, bringing with it great opportunities for outdoor recreation.
-Here’s a look at a few places where you can get outside for a hike or on a bike in Wisconsin this spring.
+It’s time to get outside—the weather is starting to warm up, bringing with it outstanding opportunities for outdoor recreation across Wisconsin.
+Here’s a look at a few places where you can go for a great hike or bike ride this spring.

 The forests of northern Wisconsin are wonderful places to get out and play in the spring, whether you’re strolling through the woods or exploring the Northwoods on a bike.
 Bikers looking for a fun-for-all-ages ride should check out the Heart of Vilas County Paved Bike Trail System, which spans more than 50 miles and passes through the communities of St. Germain, Sayner, Boulder Junction, Manitowish Waters, and Mercer.